Fanoflix/Animejs-Practice/README.md

-# Logo Animation Animejs
+# Logo Animation using Animejs
- Animating an SVG using AnimeJS.
+ This is a experiments repository, where I will animate an SVG I recently made using animeJS.

+### Tutorial ?
+ No, this will not be a tutorial repository.